-As a student, Warner Shippee was active in Anti-Drill and Antiwar activism, and a Jacobin who challenged the University’s administration.
-He was one of the first students to claim that as a conscientious objector he should be allowed to substitute physical education for drills.
-He was active in a number of left-wing student groups and tangled with deans in his effort to seek approval for them to be recognized as acceptable groups.
-He graduated in 1935.
+Warner Shippee began his undergraduate career at the University of Minnesota in 1933 and was active in anti-drill and anti-war activism.
+He was one of the first students to claim that as a conscientious objector, he should be allowed to substitute physical education for drills.
+He was active in a number of left-wing student groups—including the Jacobins—and tangled with deans in his effort to establish their recognition as acceptable groups.
+He graduated in 1937.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at firstname.lastname@example.org